 Arsenic is mainly measured to assess occupational exposure: eg. workers manufacturing semiconductors in the microelectronics industry (who are potentially exposed to arsine gas), agricultural workers using arsenical herbicides and pesticides, and workers exposed to wood preservatives containing copper, chromium, and arsenic.4

 Exposure can be monitored by measuring urinary excretion of arsenic, which is present as arsenite (As3+) and arsenate (As5+) which are both highly toxic.
 When methylated to methylarsonic acid and dimethylarsinic acid their toxicity is substantially decreased.
 Arsenobetaine is a common species which is non-toxic and is present in the normal diet from fish and crustaceans.
+It can also be found in other food e.g. chicken.
 Another category of arsenic species, arsenosugars, which are present in some shellfish (e.g. oysters, mussels, clams) and in seaweed extract, break down in the body to give monomethylarsonic acid and dimethylarsinic acid.
-Therefore, on finding a high urine arsenic concentration it is not possible to distinguish between occupational exposure and a diet containing substantial amounts of shellfish.
-Limiting dietary intake of shellfish for about five days before urine measurement can be used to investigate raised urine arsenic concentrations.
-Alternatively speciation of the arsenic can be done.
+On finding a high urine arsenic concentration it is not possible to distinguish between exposure to toxic arsenic species and a diet containing substantial amounts of fish/seafood.
+Limiting dietary intake of all fish/seafood (including all products containing white fish) for five days before urine measurement can be used to investigate raised urine arsenic concentrations.
+Alternatively, if there is a high index of suspicion that exposure to a toxic form of arsenic has occurred, the patient has symptoms suggestive of arsenic toxicity or urine arsenic remains elevated despite dietary restriction of all fish/seafood then speciation of arsenic can be done.

 Hair arsenic provides a more integrated measure of arsenic exposure, although this is also subject to external accumulation of arsenic from the environment.5